winitzki/scall/tutorial/programming_dhall.md

 ## Free typeclasses

-Certain typeclasses support "free instances", which means a type construction that automatically creates a typeclass instance out of another type that does not belong to the typeclass.
+Certain typeclasses support "free instances", which means a type construction that automatically creates a typeclass instance out of another type that does not necessarily belong to that typeclass.

 For example, a "free monoid on `T`" is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.